 Dual Citizenship Means You Have a Permanent Safe Haven

 Many billionaires choose New Zealand as their safe haven because it’s far away from the rest of the world.
 They buy large estates there where they hope to escape whatever may be going on in the rest of the world.
 Dual citizenship gives you the freedom to have a permanent bolt-hole elsewhere that you can escape to in times of crisis.

 Lower Terrorist Threat

-There have been many occasions in the past where citizens of larger western countries like the US or the UK have been targeted by terrorists.
+There have been many occasions in the past where terrorists have targeted citizens of larger Western countries like the US or the UK.
 In any kind of hostage situation, terrorists would be more likely to target citizens of the USA or the UK than citizens of Ireland or Estonia.

 In this kind of situation, dual citizenship could quite literally save your life.

 There’s no doubt that the major English-speaking countries have become less free in recent years.
 Countries like Australia and the UK banned their citizens from travel.
 Australian citizens even found it difficult to return to Australia.
 Canadian citizens have recently been banned from travel if they don’t want to get vaccinated.
 These are trends that are likely to continue.
 As the Western world becomes less free, you must increase your options.
 It’s important even for those with moderate wealth to work on their plan B. This kind of insurance can be free, but it must be arranged well in advance of any problems occurring.

 No Worldwide Taxation